 The Hawaiʻi Newspaper Index is an index to articles about Hawaiʻi published in The Honolulu Advertiser and Honolulu Star-Bulletin.
 The index is produced by the Hawaiʻi State Public Library System.
 The online index covers articles going back to 1989.
 For articles published between 1929 and 1994, the index exists as a set of books that you need to come into the library to use.
 The actual articles are not available from the index.
 You will need to use the citations from the index to find articles in the newspaper microfilm.

 The Hawaiʻi Pacific Journal Index in an index to periodicals published in Hawaiʻi and the Pacific region, including Honolulu Weekly and Midweek.
 HPJI is produced by the UH-Mānoa Libraries.
 It is not a full-text database.
-Leeward CC Library subscribes to some of the titles indexed in HPJI.
-UH-Mānoa has all titles.
-Ka Wai Ola o OHA is available on the Office of Hawaiian Affairs website.
+Leeward CC Library subscribes to some of the publications indexed in HPJI.
+UH-Mānoa has all of the publications.
+One of the publications, Ka Wai Ola o OHA, is available on the Office of Hawaiian Affairs website.

 The Leeward CC Library has older issues of periodicals on microfilm, including The Honolulu Advertiser and Honolulu Star-Bulletin back to 1929, The Garden Island from 1911 to 1966, and Paradise of the Pacific from 1888 to 1966.
 For a list of all of our print and microfilm holdings, view our Periodicals List, or look up specific titles in the online catalog.

-Recent articles are available from the web sites of The Honolulu Advertiser, Honolulu Star-Bulletin, and Honolulu Star-Advertiser, as well as Honolulu Weekly, Midweek, Pacific Business News, The Maui News, the Big Island's Hawaiʻi Tribune-Herald and West Hawaiʻi Today, and Kauaʻi's The Garden Island.
+Recent articles are available from the web sites of the Honolulu Star-Advertiser, Honolulu Weekly, Midweek, Pacific Business News, The Maui News, the Big Island's Hawaiʻi Tribune-Herald and West Hawaiʻi Today, and Kauaʻi's The Garden Island.
 For helpful tips about using these web sites, view this page from the HSPLS.